a2-4am/4sports/README.md

 $ make
 ```

-If all goes well, the `build/` subdirectory will contain a `4sports.hdv` image which can be mounted in emulators like [OpenEmulator](https://archive.org/details/OpenEmulatorSnapshots) or [Virtual II](http://virtualii.com/).
+If all goes well, the `build/` subdirectory will contain a `4sports.hdv` image which can be mounted in emulators like [MAME](http://www.mamedev.org).

 If all does not go well, try doing a clean build (`make clean dsk`)

 If that fails, perhaps you have out-of-date versions of one of the required tools?
 The [winmake](https://github.com/a2-4am/4sports/blob/main/winmake.bat) lists, but does not enforce, the minimum version requirements of each third-party tool.

 If that fails, please [file a bug](https://github.com/a2-4am/4sports/issues/new).

 # Navigating the code